gkjohnson/ldraw-parts-library/README.md

 Parts library downloaded from [here](https://www.ldraw.org/article/13.html) and unofficial parts from [here](https://library.ldraw.org/tracker) on January 30th, 2023.

-color definitions downloaded from [here](https://www.ldraw.org/article/547.html) on December 6th, 2021.
+color definitions downloaded from [here](https://www.ldraw.org/article/547.html) on May 15th, 2023.

 # Use with three.js LDrawLoader